 Much has already been written about Rema 1000 and its revolutionizing concept of offering high quality at affordable prices.
 The focus on organic products that have been produced and shipped responsibly is attracting an ever-growing base of consumers across all social segments.
-In Q2 2017 Rema 1000 has continued to win market share on the Danish discount market, and several media are speculating whether Rema may soon take over Netto’s historical market leader role.
-The company has recently won in price-check competitions in everything from organic food to over-the-counter medicine, has invested in initiatives such as hybrid-car transportation and has continually demonstrated active involvement in the local community whenever a new Rema 1000 store opens.
-Rema 1000 currently seems to be a good example of a company that knows its purpose and lives its values in everything it does, be it product selection, pricing, transportation or community involvement.
+In Q2 2017 Rema 1000 has continued to win market share in the Danish discount market, and several media are speculating whether Rema may soon take over Netto’s historical market leader role.
+The company has recently won in price-check competitions in everything from organic food to over-the-counter medicine, has invested in initiatives such as hybrid-car transportation, and has continually demonstrated active involvement in the local community whenever a new Rema 1000 store opens.
+Rema 1000 currently seems to be a good example of a company that knows its purpose and lives its values in everything it does, be it product selection, pricing, transportation, or community involvement.

 This quarter’s biggest rises and falls

 More stories of interest emerge when looking at the biggest risers and fallers this quarter: